cdegroot/palapa/apps/liflaf/README.md

 and I thought that it should be relatively simple in Elixir to build a synchronization daemon.

+This is a longer-term project I work on when I want to.

 # RDD (Readme Driven Development)

 ## Assumptions